abhidhole102/MyFirstProject/README.md

 # MyFirstProject
-This Is A My First Project On Git Hub. \n author : abhijit anil dhole
+This Is A My First Project On Git Hub. <br>
+author : abhijit anil dhole